Mental Health Resources

 PresenceLearning, a provider of teletherapy software for special education and mental health providers in K–12 schools, has completed two transactions that pave the way for significant growth and will help build the next generation of technology for therapists to expand student services, the company said.

-PresenceLearning has acquired Global Teletherapy, a leading provider of teletherapy services to virtual K–12 schools, and it has signed a definitive agreement for Spectrum Equity and The Rise Fund to acquire a majority stake in the company.
+PresenceLearning has acquired Global Teletherapy, a provider of teletherapy services to virtual K–12 schools, and it has signed a definitive agreement for Spectrum Equity and The Rise Fund to acquire a majority stake in the company.
 “Bain Capital Double Impact and Catalyst Investors will retain minority stakes, and Bain will continue to have representation on the company’s Board of Directors,” PresenceLearning said in a news release.
 Terms were not disclosed.

 Teletherapy continues to emerge as an urgent solution for students needing more access to high-quality therapy and mental health services, and as clinicians demand more remote work alternatives to improve the impact and the sustainability of their work, the release noted.